DevCycleHQ/devcycle-docs/docs/platform/feature-flags/targeting/custom-properties.md

 Currently, this setting only affects the output of our [type generators](/sdk/client-side-sdks/javascript/javascript-typescript).
 When enabled, TypeScript enforces that the property is present in custom data.
 If any Custom Property flagged as required is missing, the SDK will generate a TypeScript error to alert you about missing data.```

-Enabling Property Required provides an additional safeguard when passing user data into the SDK.
-When enabled, TypeScript enforces that a specified property, such as org_id, is present in the custom data.
-If any custom property flagged as required is missing, the SDK will generate a TypeScript error during development, alerting you to missing data essential for your targeting rules to work correctly in the dashboard.